 FPH would like to take this opportunity to thank everyone involved in drafting and editing the content of this strategy.
-We acknowledge with gratitude the leadership provided by the Climate and Health Committee and the Sustainable Development SIG in developing this strategy, which was supported by significant contributions from a number of FPH members, colleagues, staff and partners.
-Your time and dedication is greatly appreciated.
+We acknowledge with gratitude the leadership provided by the Climate and Health Committee and the Sustainable Development SIG in developing this strategy, which was supported by significant contributions from a number of FPH members, colleagues, staff and partners and particularly by StRs in Public Health.
+Your time and dedication are greatly appreciated.